microsoft/azure-health-data-services-toolkit/README.md

 ### Sample production architecture

-This architecture is a sample of how you could deploy and integrate the custom operations you build with the Azure Health Data Services toolkit to a production environment with Azure Health Data Services.
+This architecture is a sample of how you could deploy and integrate custom operations built with the Azure Health Data Services toolkit in a production environment with Azure Health Data Services.

 ![Example architecture diagram](./docs/images/ExampleArchitectureDiagram.png)